St. Philips Chambers

 Reported Cases

-R v Brewster [2011] 1 WLR 601 (Pitchford LJ, Maddison & Macduff JJ). – Leading authority on Non-Defendant’s Bad Character.
+R v Brewster & Cromwell [2011] 1 WLR 601 (Pitchford LJ, Maddison & Macduff JJ). – Leading authority on Non-Defendant’s Bad Character.
 Ben appeared for the first appellant, who had been convicted of kidnapping and robbery.
 The convictions were quashed after detailed legal argument.

 Organised Crime and Terrorism